 TeraCLOUD maintains a ZFS dataset for each user and regularly saves snapshots for each dataset in case of logical data corruption.

-Snapshots are a ZFS feature that preserve the filesystem state at time they are created.
+Snapshots are a ZFS feature that preserves the filesystem state at the time they are created.

-TeraCLOUD takes snapshots of account data every three hours, saving the most recent seven snapshots (one day's worth) and daily, saving the most recent 14 snapshots (two weeks' worth).
+TeraCLOUD takes snapshots of account data every three hours, saving the most recent seven snapshots (one day's worth) and daily, saving the most recent fourteen snapshots (two weeks' worth).

 |Snapshots are created instantly and take up no space when created, but they begin to consume space as the filesystem contents change and data that no longer exist in the current state are preserved in the snapshots.
 Capacity used by snapshots is included in your total used TeraCLOUD capacity.
 If your available capacity runs low, the system will automatically delete your snapshots, but this does not affect the current state of your account data.|